taskflow/taskflow/README.md

 By default, taskflow performs an even partition over worker threads if the group size is not specified (or equal to 0).

-In addition to range-based iterator, parallel\_for has another overload on an index-based loop.
+In addition to range-based iterator, `parallel_for` has another overload of index-based loop.
 The first three argument to this overload indicates starting index, ending index (exclusive), and step size.